-- This year, the services we delivered cost \$5.82 per resident per day. - Our AA credit rating with Standard and Poors provides us a reduced cost of borrowing. - We kept rates increases affordable by limiting the 2013/14 rates increase to 2.5%. - Our net borrowings are 84% of income, which is below our operating target of 105% and well below our prudential limit of 150%.
+- This year, the services we delivered for ratepayers equated to \$5.82 per day, which is less than the average household spends on a single utility power. - Our AA credit rating with Standard and Poors is the highest credit rating held by any Council in New Zealand, which provides us a reduced cost of borrowing. - We kept rates increases affordable by limiting the rates increase to 2.5% - Our net borrowings are 82% of income, which is below our operating target of 105% and well below our prudential limit of 150%.

-And in the future we will keep reducing costs by continuing our efforts to provide shared services with other councils in the Wellington region.
+And in the future we will continue to reduce costs by continuing our efforts to provide shared services with other councils in the Wellington region.